dimpu47/thermos/README.md

 Visit [localhost:5000](http://localhost:5000/) in your browser.
 And find more details about topics covered in this project.

-Note: This is a personal learning exercise to learn about Flasf Framework for Python.
+Note: This personal learning exercise was to learn about Web Application Development, Using Flasf Framework for Python.

 Thanks.